Map

 Grant the Mosaic Admin permission set to anyone who needs to manage maps and layers.
 End users only need read access on the underlying data; they don't need this permission set to view a map.

-Open the FL Mosaic custom metadata type and create a record named global (or update the existing one) with:
+Open the FL Mosaic custom metadata type and create a record named global (or update the existing one):

 | Field | Required for | Notes |